J. C. Fargo: Traveler's Cheque

 Sometime between 1888 and 1890, J. C. Fargo took a trip to Europe and returned frustrated and infuriated.
 Despite the fact that he was president of American Express and that he carried with him traditional letters of credit, he found it difficult to obtain cash anywhere, except in major cities.
 Fargo went to Marcellus Flemming Berry and asked him to create a better solution than the traditional letter of credit.
 Berry, who had invented the express money order in 1882, created the American Express Traveler's Cheque, which was launched in 1891 in denominations of $10, $20, $50, and $100.

 Personal life

-On December 15, 1863, Fargo was married Frances Parsons "Fannie" Stuart (1833–1896).
+On December 15, 1863, Fargo was married to Frances Parsons "Fannie" Stuart.
 Fannie was the daughter of Col. John Stuart of Battle Creek, Michigan.
 Together, they were the parents of four children, including: